xboudsady/mad-min/readme.md

 ### Dashboard
 * Top level navigation, along with sidebar navigation.
 Reize to siebar navigation when screen is smaller.
 * Added Counter to Cards, and preloader function to hide section
+* Using ChartJS to provide information on Dialy Visitors

 ### Posts